Adderall UK Guide

 Attitudes towards Adderall in the UK are very mixed, though generally seem quite negative.
 The NHS frequently expresses a reluctance to prescribe Adderall or dexamphetamine, due to its potential for misuse and addictive qualities.
 Adderall seems to be regarded with some suspicion by many media outlets in the UK, with articles indicating that it can only boost performance as a placebo, or that it can cause many serious problems that seem to outweigh perceived benefits.

 Attitudes towards Adderall from British students appear to be rather negative also.
 They are frequently aware of its addictive properties and potential side-effects, with one student suggesting people have experienced a ‘zombie-like’ feeling as a result of Adderall use.
 Others have said that they were much more productive after taking Adderall, but ended up a “wreck” after using it for a week.

 The ambivalent attitude from students towards Adderall raises the question: Why even use brain-enhancing drugs for studying?

 This is due to a combination of factors.
-Many students today are aware that, in an increasingly globalised and competitive world, that they must stand out from their peers.
-In many cases, this means they take Adderall to try and excel in their studies, by staying awake and studying for longer prior to exams.
+Many students today are aware that they are in an increasingly globalised and competitive world.
+Many thus feel they must stand out from their peers, which often means they take Adderall to try and excel in their studies.

 Students are also under more fiscal pressure: rises in tuition fees means it can be an economic imperative that a student does well, otherwise they may feel there is no way for them to pay off their student loans or other debts.
 This, again, translates to brain-enhancing drugs being used to try and study more effectively.